 Recent federal and provincial government investments in transit and transportation infrastructure represent a tremendous opportunity for Metro Vancouver.
 They are game changers.
-I applaud senior governments for recognizing the need, as well as the TransLink Board and the Mayors' Council for seizing this moment and putting forward the responsive and comprehensive plan that delivers the improvements TransLink's customers want and the region needs.
+I applaud senior governments for recognizing the need, as well as the delivers the improvements TransLink's customers want and the region needs.

-At TransLink, we are ready to deliver the new and expanded services included in this Plan.
-Our team has put in months of detailed planning and preparation, and engaged thousands of Metro Vancouver residents through public consultation.
+TransLink Board and the Mayors' Council for seizing this moment and putting forward the responsive and comprehensive plan that planning and preparation, and engaged thousands of Metro Vancouver residents through public consultation.
 Now we are looking forward to putting this preparation into action.
-The result is that Metro Vancouver residents will start to see increased SkyTrain and SeaBus service starting in January 2017, with major bus service improvements starting to roll out in April, and road, cycling, and walking infrastructure projects to follow.
+The result is that Metro Vancouver residents will start to see increased SkyTrain and walking infrastructure projects to follow.